aforward9600/pokemonpalette/README.md

   - Clarified "chem" to mean grade in chemistry
   - Fixed capitalization in safari zone entrance
   - PC has a text prompt to tell you if its full after depositing
+  - Exp.all now prints one message when splitting exp instead of for each party member

 - Adjustments to moves
   - Stat-down moves no longer have a 25% miss chance in AI matches